microsoft/pxt-mkc/README.md

 * **hwVariant** specifies default hardware variant (currently only used in Arcade); try `--hw help` command line option to list variants
 * **links** overrides specific packages; these can be github packages or built-in packages

+You can use `--config-path` to build for a different configuration, eg. `makecode --config-path mkc-arcade.json`.

 ## TODO

 * [ ] allow updating `shims.d.ts`/`enums.d.ts`